 Get the help you need, at the time you need it - Access (Community Health, Wellbeing and SEND)

-Access helps children, young people, families and professionals to get advice and help from the most appropriate service, at the level required and in a timely way without having to keep repeating the same story.
+The vision for Access is that CYP, families and professionals will be able to get advice and help from the most appropriate service, at the level required and in a timely way without having to keep repeating the same story.

 Why is this important?

 Families in Plymouth have consistently told us that they want better information, with a single entry point when they need to access specialist services for their child's additional health, disability or special educational needs.
 Other things parents have told us are:

 - I have to repeat my story over and over again